Waterloo Region to join global climate strike movement

 Published Friday, September 27, 2019 7:54AM EDT

-Waterloo Region will be marching in solidarity with the rest of world in protest of climate change on Friday morning.

-Beginning at 11:30 a.m., demonstrators will meet at Waterloo Town Square to participate in the Global Climate Strike.

-Students from the University of Waterloo and Wilfrid Laurier University are also participating in the march, as well as some high school students and a number of community groups.
+Students from the University of Waterloo and Wilfrid Laurier University also participated in the march.

 Thousands of other Canadians are expected to hit the streets today across the country in support of the #FridaysForFuture movement.